 INTRODUCTION: Twenty-four hours after the Soviet Kremlin announced a high-level reshuffle, East European foreign ministers gathered in Moscow.

-INTRODUCTION: Twenty-four hours after the Soviet Kremlin announced a high-level reshuffle, East European foreign ministers gathered in Moscow.
+Background: INTRODUCTION: Twenty-four hours after the Soviet Kremlin announced a high-level reshuffle, East European foreign ministers gathered in Moscow.
 The ministers met on Wednesday (25 May) for the first time since the seven-nation Warsaw Pact decided last November to hold regular foreign policy consultations.

 SYNOPSIS: The meeting began following the surprise demotion in Moscow of Soviet President Nikolai Podgorny and amid signs of a new Kremlin drive to tighten Communist block discipline.
 All foreign ministers from the member countries of Poland, Bulgaria, Hungary, East Germany, Rumania, Czechoslovakia were there.
 Soviet Union Foreign Minister Andrei Gromyko played a prominent part.